I have recently been binge watching television shows from

 it is also this very quality that she eventually learns to appreciate.
 Indeed, Sun-woo could easily have anyone

-woman he wanted, but he is not interested in a one-night stand, he wants a
+woman he wants, but he is not interested in a one-night stand.
+He wants a

 meaningful, long-term relationship.
 Yet,